Were they really as “Strong As Steel” or were Five Star bound to “Rock The World”? And where are they now…?

 Things would go quiet for six months when Five Star would return with a dramatic new leather clad look, which unfortunately distracted from some great music with the “Rock The World” album.
 “Another Weekend” peaked at only number eighteen.

-The “Rock My World” single also failed to set the sky alight peaking at number 28, but in my view still burns bight today.
+The “Rock My World” single also failed to set the sky alight peaking at number 28, but in my view still burns bright today.

 Two further Deniece penned singles, the excellent “There’s A Grand New World” and “Let Me Be Yours” stalled outside the top 40 and the imperial period came to an end.